Five Hints for Faster Turn Times

-Appraising is a constantly changing profession.
-Commonly, it seems, appraisers are asked to provide more information or have steps added to their process.
-All of this is to ensure their client has the best data to be had.
-To keep up with the constantly changing requirements, Sound Appraisal Group, Inc is continuously testing new tools and tweaking processes to increase efficiency so we can do more work for our clients.
-At Sound Appraisal Group, Inc we know that time is important to everybody, so here are some items you can do to speed up the process whenever you order an appraisal with Sound Appraisal Group, Inc.
+The appraisal profession is evolving at all times.
+On a regular basis, it seems, appraisers are asked to supply additional information or have steps added to their process.
+All to guarantee their client receives the best data available.
+In order to stay current with the constantly changing requirements, Sound Appraisal Group, Inc is always seeking additional tools and improving processes in order to increase efficiency so we can do more work for you.
+At Sound Appraisal Group, Inc we know that time is important to everybody, so we've listed a couple of tips you can do to lower turn times on any appraisals you order with Sound Appraisal Group, Inc.

-- By ordering online, you automatically get e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+- When you order online, you get automatic e-mail acknowledgements that the order was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-We don't have to retype information from a fax, and you don't have to wonder whether we received the order.
+We don't have to manually enter information from a fax, and you don't have to wonder whether we received the request.

-- Complete and accurate subject property data is key.
+- Confirm that the subject property data is accurate and complete.

-- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+- Being just one number off on the street address can really add unnecessary time to an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent sales in the area is welcome — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.
+We even welcome lists of recent sales in the area — though be advised that professional appraisers must always do their own due diligence on comparable sales, and ours may differ from yours.

-Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.
+You're always free to call us at if you have any questions about your property or a job we're working on for you.

 - Cookie-cutter houses are relatively easy to appraise.
-What takes time is analyzing how characteristics unique to a property contribute to or detract from what otherwise would be a property's market value.
-Let us know up front when you order your report if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's predisposed to flooding.
-These are things we'll find out on our own anyway, and knowing them as early as possible makes your report arrive without delay.
+What takes time is analyzing how characteristics unique to a property add to or detract from what otherwise would be a property's market value.
+Let us know up front when you order your report if there are unique characteristics of the home or surrounding area -- for example, it's had a recent addition constructed, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'll find out on our own, knowing them sooner makes your report arrive earlier.

-- One of the most inefficient steps of the appraisal process is setting an appointment with the occupants of the home.
-It's understandable for a homeowner to be uneasy with a stranger inspecting every square foot of their home, taking photos, and making copious notes.
-Many commonly think they must make the place spotless before the appraiser comes by, with the notion that will increase the value.
-So they reschedule the appraisal inspection until they can get around to cleaning.
+- Setting an appointment with the homeowner can be one of the most tedious tasks in the appraisal process.
+We understand that a homeowner may be apprehensive with a stranger inspecting every corner of their home, taking pictures, and making numerous notes.
+Thinking that it will make the house appraise higher, many homeowners think they should make the place spotless before the appraiser comes by.
+So they put off the appraisal inspection until they can get around to cleaning.

-Hearing it directly from you -- a person they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and likely shorten the appraisal inspection time.
-Our website has numerous pages of helpful information about the appraisal process for homeowners.
-Please feel free to share it with your customers.
-They can even call us if they want to meet the staff and learn more about our services.
-Remind them it's to their benefit to set the appointment without delay!
+Hearing it directly from you -- the person they are working with on their loan -- a little bit about the appraisal process, who we are, and especially that dusting and polishing won't make it more likely their sale will close, and likely decrease the time it takes to inspect a home.
+I encourage you to point your customers to this website, where we have several pages of helpful information for homeowners and others about the appraisal process.
+Have them call us if they want to meet the staff and learn more about our services.
+And tell them it benefits them to set the appointment promptly!

-- Our website is a great resource for verifying the status of your report.
+- Why not our website as a resource to keep tabs on the status of your report?

 - Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
-As each important milestone in an assignment is completed, that information is available instantly to you online.
-There's no faster way to keep track of the status of your report.
+As we complete each important milestone in an assignment, that information is available to you online.
+There's no faster or easier way to keep track of the status of your report.